Harlequin Rasbora: Care Guide, Types, Lifespan & Breeding (With Pictures)

 Updated on

 Harlequin rasboras (Trigonostigma heteromorpha) is an excellent shoaling fish suited to community tanks.
-They are attractive fish that grows quite large, but they also add vivid colors to the center of your tank.
+They are attractive fish that grow to about 2 inches (5 centimeters) in length, but they also add vivid colors to the center of your tank.
 They make great fish for beginners and their care is straightforward.
 Harlequin rasboras are not as demanding as other types of shoaling fish and are a great pleasure to have in your tank.
 Their simplistic care needs to match the criteria of a perfect novice aquarist fish.

 Aside from their beauty, harlequin rasboras also have eccentric personalities.
-They are generally friendly with other fish and enjoy swimming in large groups of their species.
+They’re generally friendly with other fish and enjoy swimming in large groups of their species.
 This guide will provide you with in-depth care and information to keep a healthy shoal of harlequin rasboras.

 Quick Facts About Harlequin Rasboras